QuickBase Integration – Overview

 - Edit existing or add new record IF user inputs at least one value.

 Here’s an example of a QuickBase table using the API option.
-The most important differentiators include:
+The most important differences include:

 - auto-insertion into key fields (no uploading)